johnlpage/UniBench/reporting/report.md

 ### Key Takeaways

-* There is a balance between CPU and Disk in terms fo what limits write thoughtput
+* There is a balance between CPU and Disk in terms of what limits write throughput.
 * Instances over M40 can saturate 3,000 IOPS on when writing to provisioned drives.
-* Ever-increasing instance sizes is unhelpful if the issue is IO related
+* Ever-increasing instance sizes are unhelpful if the issue is IO related
-* Replication can saturate one core per replica and bounds replicaiton at 3-400MB/s.
+* Replication can saturate one core per replica and bounds replication at 3-400 MB/s.
-*

 ## Impact of hot documents and concurrency on write performance